siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-10-29-mr-sanjay-p-k-iisc.md

 date: 2012-10-29
 speaker: "Mr. Sanjay P. K. IISc, Bangalore"
 title: "Riesz transforms associated with Heisenberg groups and Grushin operator"
 time: "11:30 am- 12:30 pm"
-venue: "Department of Mathematics, Lecture Hall I"
+time: "Department of Mathematics, Lecture Hall I"
 ---
 We characterize the higher order Riesz transforms on the Heisenberg group and also show that they satisfy dimension-free bounds under some assumptions on